paketo-buildpacks/paketo-website/content/docs/howto/java.md

 docker run --rm --entrypoint bash samples/java
 {{< /code/copyable >}}

-### Executing a Custom Command in the Buildpack-Provided Environment
+### Execute a Custom Command in the Buildpack-Provided Environment

 Every buildpack-generated image contains an executable called the `launcher` which can be used to execute a custom command in an environment containing buildpack-provided environment variables.
 The `launcher` will execute any buildpack provided profile scripts before running to provided command, in order to set environment variables with values that should be calculated dynamically at runtime.